SPAIN - Melilla & Spanish peñones

 Steps lead away from Plaza de los Aljibes inside Melilla la Vieja - Melilla

-No I've got no food.
+Sorry I've got no food with me.
 The Old Town's Plaza de Armas - Melilla

 The Spanish captured the city in 1497 and proceeded to fortify their enclave - Melilla